Kopitar, Walker lead Kings to 3-1 win over Wild - WHIZ News

+“It was a good night for us.
+We started off fairly well and we were able to play with the lead,” coach Todd McLellan said.
+“Quick was there for us and our penalty kill was outstanding.”

-Matt Dumba scored Minnesota’s lone goal and Devan Dubnyk stopped 32 shots.
+Matt Dumba scored Minnesota’s lone goal and Devan Dubnyk stopped 32 shots as the Wild finished a 2-2 road trip.

+Kopitar lauded the Kings’ defense and the play of Quick, who got his third win of the season.
+Quick surpassed 15,000 career saves, becoming the fifth U.S.-born goaltender to reach that milestone.

+“Jonny has been like that for the past few games.
+It was more us in front of him; we were giving up grade-A chances and backdoor tap-ins,” said Kopitar, who has five points (two goals, three assists) in the past four games.

 Los Angeles took a 2-0 lead with goals off rebounds.
 Kopitar opened the scoring 70 seconds in when Dubnyk was unable to secure Walker’s slap shot from near the blue line with his pads.
 Kopitar corralled the loose puck and knocked it in.